 The conference takes place every three to four years.
 The next one, WRC-19, will take place in 2019, from 28 October to 22 November.
 What happens there will have an impact on important issues such as rural broadband and the future of 5G.

 Because the stakes are so high, it is important for everyone with an interest in the mobile industry to understand how the WRC process works.

-To help, we are publishing the GSMA WRC Series, a family of collateral that covers areas such as spectrum for 5G, including the 3.5 GHz IMT range.
-There is also an introductory guide to the whole process.
+To help, we are publishing the GSMA WRC Series, a family of collateral that covers areas such as spectrum for 5G, including the 3.5 GHz IMT range and Agenda Item 1.13 (AI 1.13) There is also an introductory guide to the whole process.
 Links to the reports can be found at the bottom of this page.